 Niles is an unusual first name for males but a very prominent surname for all people (#4102 out of 150436, Top 3%).
 (2000 U.S. Demographics)

-Displayed below is a comparison of the popularity of Niles and corresponding names.
+Displayed below is a comparison of the statistics of Niles and corresponding names.
 Prominent varying forms of Niles listed in the Top 2000 are Neil (#655 a year ago), Nelson (#642), Niall and Nile (#1996).
-These boy names reached the peak of their popularity during the years 1940-1949 (usage of 0.4225%) and are now much less popular (usage 0.1758%, down 58.4%), with the versions Neil and Nelson becoming less in vogue.
-(2014 Birth Statistics)
+These relations of Niles were favored by parents 7 decades ago (median #577) and are somewhat less common today (#824, down 58%), with versions such as Neil becoming less in vogue.